-For many people who struggle with alcohol, they don’t know they have a problem.
-But knowing the signs of alcoholism can help in identifying the issue in yourself or your loved one.
+Many people who struggle with alcohol don’t even know they have a problem.
+When they do know, the problem is often quite advanced.
+However, knowing the signs of alcoholism can help in identifying the issue in yourself or your loved one.
 Understanding the signs of alcohol abuse makes finding treatment that much easier.
-Santé Center for Healing can help you recognize the signs and get the necessary treatment.
+Santé Center for Healing can help you recognize the alcohol signs of abuse and get the necessary alcohol detox treatment.

 Recklessness Leading to Undesirable Consequences